-Paul had been taken under escort to Caesarea and handed over to the custody of the Governor, Felix.
+Paul had been taken under escort to Caesarea and handed over to the custody of the governor, Felix.
 We have read in Acts 21-23 of how Paul was arrested and would have been lynched by the angry mob, but was saved by the commander of the Roman garrison in Jerusalem.
-Those who are not Christians can look at these events described in these chapters and state that they were merely coincidence, or that the commander had a duty to prevent bloodshed and no doubt he did, however the Lord had appeared to Paul in the barracks and had told him; ‘Take courage!
-As you have testified about Me in Jerusalem, so you must also testify in Rome’.
+Those who are not Christians can look at the events described in these chapters and state that they were merely coincidence, or that the commander had a duty to prevent bloodshed and no doubt he did.
+However, the Lord had appeared to Paul in the barracks and had told him: “Take courage!
+As you have testified about Me in Jerusalem, so you must also testify in Rome.”
 Acts 23:11

-So we have to realise that the Lord had a purpose for Paul and that his life was not to end at the bottom of a brawl, or being stoned to death by angry Jews.
-On the contrary, the Lord’s plan for Paul’s life would take him to Rome where he would preach salvation for all men in front of the most sophisticated yet decadent society of the day.
-Men may think that their purposes are paramount, yet God is in control of every situation in the Universe; all events ultimately are under His control and happen with His authority.
+So we have to realise that the Lord had a purpose for Paul and that his life was not to end in a brawl, or being stoned to death by angry Jews.
+On the contrary, the Lord’s plan for Paul’s life would take him to Rome, where he would preach salvation for everyone in front of the most sophisticated, yet decadent, society of the day.
+People may think that their purposes are paramount, but God is in control of every situation in the universe.
+All events, ultimately, are under His control and happen with His authority.

-When we face trials and tribulations, we may be tempted to say that God has not come in for us or delivered us from the situation.
+When we face trials and tribulations, we may be tempted to say that God has not come through for us or delivered us from the situation.
 He never said that He would.
-On the contrary He said that He would be with us in very situation and it would work for our good; this period of Paul’s life just goes to prove it.
+On the contrary, He said that He would be with us in very situation and that it would work for our good.
+This period of Paul’s life just goes to prove it.

-When you or I are in the middle of difficult problems, we can know for certain that God has not left us, rather He is right there with us carrying and supporting us, above all strengthening us for the task ahead that we cannot see yet, Hebrews 13:5.
+When you or I are in the middle of difficult problems, we can know for certain that God has not left us.
+Rather, He is right there with us, carrying and supporting us and, above all, strengthening us for the task ahead that we cannot yet see.
+(Hebrews 13:5)

-In Genesis 37 – 41, we read of the trials and tribulations that Joseph went through – being placed in a pit, then sold into slavery by his brothers, being placed in charge of Potiphar’s affairs, then falsely accused by Potiphar’s wife who wanted to have sex with him, being consigned to prison, being placed in charge of the other prisoners, and finally being forgotten.
+In Genesis 37 – 41, we read of the trials and tribulations that Joseph went through: being placed in a pit, then sold into slavery by his brothers; being placed in charge of Potiphar’s affairs, then falsely accused by Potiphar’s wife who wanted to have sex with him; being consigned to prison, placed in charge of other prisoners, but finally being forgotten.
 Joseph believed that he had lost all opportunity of serving the God he loved and trusted.
-When he had been given the dreams of his brothers and his father and his mother bowing down to him (Genesis 37) he knew that they were from God; he believed that God would bring them to pass.
-So when disaster of such magnitude struck his life, humanly speaking, he was entirely justified in thinking that God had left him, that God was simply a cruel prankster Who had led him on, then sickeningly left him to sort out the mess!
-But the story was not yet finished.
+When he had been given the dreams about his brothers and his parents bowing down to him (Genesis 37), he knew that they were from God.
+He believed that God would bring them to pass.
+So, when disaster of such magnitude struck his life, humanly speaking, he was entirely justified in thinking that God had left him – that God was simply a cruel prankster who had led him on, then sickeningly left him to sort out the mess!
+However, the story was not yet complete.

-of the entire land of Egypt.
-When he was so elevated, he didn’t have to go on a course to learn how to do the job.
+On one day, within a period of a few hours, Joseph was elevated from being a prisoner (actually he was a “lifer”) to being second-in-command of the entire land of Egypt!
+When he was “promoted” in this way, he didn’t have to go on a course to learn how to do the job.
 All the trials and hardship that he had been through had so prepared him that he was capable of stepping into the role of the most powerful person in the land after Pharaoh.
 To complain about being in prison and forgotten seems, in hindsight, a little inappropriate.
 It is the same for you and me.
-The trials we are going through at this present time are to prepare us for the position God has for us in the future.
+The trials we may be going through now are to prepare us for the position God that has for us in the future.
 You and I have no idea when events are going to bring about the opportunities that we need in order to launch us into our destiny, but we are most certainly in preparation now.
-Do not neglect the opportunity placed before you to learn more of God’s Word and His Ways.
-You are going to need to know one day – and that day may come sooner than we think!
+Do not neglect the opportunity placed before you to learn more of God’s word and His ways.
+You are going to need to know one day – and that day may come sooner than you think!

-It is very hard for us to see God’s movements when we are so closely gazing at our own circumstances exclaiming ‘Poor me!’
-Psalm 121 asks where does our help come from?
-Then declares ‘My help comes from the Lord, the Maker of heaven and earth; He will not let your foot slip – He Who watches over you will not slumber; Indeed, He who watches over Israel will neither slumber nor sleep.’
-Psalm 121:1-4
+It is very hard for us to see God’s movements when we are gazing so closely at our own circumstances and exclaiming: “Poor me!”
+Psalm 121 asks: “where does our help come from?”
+It then declares: “My help comes from the Lord, the maker of heaven and earth; He will not let your foot slip – He Who watches over you will not slumber; Indeed, He who watches over Israel will neither slumber nor sleep.”
+(Psalm 121:1-4)

-Paul had to wait just five days for the plot literally to unfold!
-Sure enough the principal players trooped down from Jerusalem exactly on cue.
-Ananias, the High Priest, some of the elders and a lawyer named Tertullus – all of whom, if they had studied the scriptures as they claimed to have done and as their jobs entailed, should have known that Jesus was the Messiah, and that those who were His followers were doing what was absolutely right and proper in the circumstances.
-They fawned and praised Governor Felix who could see right through them, Acts 24:2-3.
-Tertullus proceeded to outline his case against Paul.
-In fact it was no case at all, just trumped up charges with the crowd backing him up, Acts 24:1-9
+Paul had to wait just five days for the plot to unfold!
+Sure enough, the principal players trooped down from Jerusalem exactly on cue: Ananias, the high priest, some of the elders and a lawyer named Tertullus.
+All of them, if they had studied the scriptures as they claimed to have done and as their jobs entailed, should have known that Jesus was the Messiah and that those who were His followers were doing what was absolutely right and proper in the circumstances.
+They fawned on and praised Governor Felix, who could see right through them.
+(Acts 24:2-3) Tertullus proceeded to outline his case against Paul.
+In fact it was no case at all, just trumped-up charges, but the crowd backed him up.
+(Acts 24:1-9)

 Tertullus was a special orator called to present the religious leaders’ case before the Roman governor.
 He made three accusations against Paul: